Ashish110110/MLOps/Project/workflow_orchestration/README.md

         prefect deployment apply main-deployment.yaml

-This command will create the deployment on the API with tag "mlops-project-orchestration" (from step 3)
+This command will create the deployment on the API with name "mlops-prefect-aws-deployment" and tag "mlops-project-orchestration" (from step 3)

 5. To view the deployments, run the following command in Terminal 2 :